Sharing Security Camera View

 FFmpeg documentation has the description for all the parameters.
 Here I’ll try to briefly explain what is going on from an FFmpeg newbie’s perspective.

 Combined all the above, the end result is like this.
 I can watch the security camera’s live view on any platform when I’m at home.
-A recording file created at time T will contain the security camera footage between T and T+5min, and it will be uploaded to the cloud storage at T+7min.
+A recording file created at time T will contain the security camera footage between T and T+5min, and it will be uploaded to the cloud storage several seconds after T+5min.
 I can share those files to the small group of people.
-From their point of view, they are viewing a chunked but real time stream with a 2- to 7-minute delay.
+From their point of view, they are viewing a chunked but real time stream with a 5-minute delay.
 I can also enable VPN on my router to watch the live view when I’m out somewhere.
 The recording files on the cloud are also useful for checking out what happened back in time.
 When everything runs smoothly, the computing device won’t hold any recording file for a long period of time.

 Last but not the least, my setup does have some limitations and known issues.
 I have to manually delete the recording files on the cloud storage for the time being.
 I just haven’t had the chance to write another script or cron job to do that automatically.
-Sporadically, a recording file may be corrupted.
-I haven’t found the root cause yet, but my guess is a race condition on uploading a file while it is not finished yet.
-Also, there was one time in the past two weeks where the Termux process just exited abruptly without any trace, causing several hours of down time for the entire setup until I restarted it.
+Also, there was one time in the past several months where the Termux process just exited abruptly without any trace, causing several hours of down time for the entire setup until I restarted it.
+After that incident, I let Termux to acquire the wake lock, and I haven’t seen the issue since then.
 All in all, I find my setup to be an acceptable solution for now.